magepages/mpdocs/docs/smtp-m2/index.md

 ![](https://i.imgur.com/7aoGqeB.png)

+#### 2.2.3 Abandoned Cart Email

+From the Admin Panel, go to `Stores > Settings > Configuration > Mageplaza > SMTP`, choose Abandoned Cart Email sections.

+In **Enable**: Choose “Yes” to turn on the configuration Abandoned Cart email

+In **How to measure Abandoned Cart**: Time to define an abandoned cart.
+The unit is minute.
+Default value is 30.

+Example: If we enter 30, then after 30 minutes, carts will be considered.
+The carts under 30 minutes will be considered as a real-time cart.

+#### 2.2.4 Abandoned Cart Grid

+From the Admin Panel, go to Sales > Abandoned Carts:

+- This grid displays all Abandoned cart information of customers
+- From the grid, admin can grab these information:  ID, Store View, Customer, Customer Email, Customer Group, Status, Created At, Action
+- In **Action**: Click on **View** to see all details of each Abandoned Cart
+- Besides, admin can filter, change the stores, hide/show colums

+#### 2.2.5 View Abandoned Cart:

+From the Admin Panel, go to Sales > Abandoned Carts, tại Action click View:

+This part shows all details of a abandoned cart, including:
+- Cart Recovery:
+  - Cart Recovery Link: Send your customer this link to recover their cart
+  - Cart Recovery Status: there are 2 status
+    - Wait for send
+    - Sent
+- Sent Date Logs: Date and time of sent email
+- Cart Details: Quote ID, Store View, Created Date, Customer Name, Customer Email, Customer Group, Shipping Address, Billing Address
+- Cart Items: products that customers have abandoned
+- Cart Total
+- Send Email
+  - Sender: Chọn người gửi email thông thông báo cho khách hàng,
+  - To: customers' email
+  - Email Template:
+    - Notification Email templates created for customers when they abandon carts
+    - Go to `Marketing > Email Templates > Add New Templates` to create
+    - Look for email creation email guidelines here
+  - Additional Message: admin can send addtional messages
+  - Preview

 ### 2.2.3 Developer mode

 From the Admin Panel, go to `Stores > Settings > Configuration > Mageplaza > SMTP`, choose **Developer** sections.